StefanoFioravanzo/LUS_ConceptTagging/README.md

 #### Processing

+Before starting any processing, always run the `clean.sh` scripts which clears or creates the necessary folders.

 The scripts to process and evaluate the data are under the `/src` folder.
 The `process_data.sh` script will take the training corpus and produce some files used to build the models:

 - a lexicon, which contains all unique words and tags present in the training set